shanthi1999/web-dev-error-solutions/errors/javascript/troubleshooting-module-not-found-errors-in-next-js-applications/README.md

+# 🐞 Troubleshooting "Module not found" Errors in Next.js Applications

 This document addresses a common error encountered by Next.js developers: the dreaded "Module not found" error.
 This usually happens when your application can't locate a required module, even if it seems correctly installed and imported.
 This error can stem from various reasons, including incorrect import paths, missing dependencies, or issues with the Next.js build process.